Third Party Claims

 Workers’ compensation benefits serve a very important purpose in our country.
 It was part of a bargain struck between employers who faced constant, costly litigation for workplace injuries and employees who faced destitution if they couldn’t prove negligence.

-The deal is this: Workers agree to give up the right to sue their employer, and in turn, employers provide swift coverage of medical bills and a portion of lost wages to workers who suffer injury in the course and scope of employment.
+The deal is this: Workers agree to give up the right to sue their employer, and in turn, employers provide swift coverage of medical bills and a portion of lost wages to workers who suffer an injury in the course and scope of employment.

 But these benefits will generally only cover a portion of costs incurred by the worker, and they will not continue indefinitely.
 In cases of a workplace fatality, death benefits may be paid as well, and while those are important, they are often not enough.
 Consider too that workers’ compensation offers no coverage for pain and suffering.
 It’s only in a third-party legal action an injured worker and/or surviving family members can obtain such damages.